NabidAlam/NabidAlam.github.io/src/content/blog/self-attention.md

 ---
-title: "Understanding Self-Attention in Neural Networks with an Easy Example"
+title: "Self-Attention in Neural Networks: A Simple Guide with Examples"
 pubDatetime: 2025-03-21T00:00:00Z
 description: "Learn how self-attention works in neural networks, particularly in Transformers.
 This beginner-friendly guide explains the concept with an intuitive example and PyTorch implementation."
 slug: "self-attention-tutorial"